 Is Narcotic Tolerance Dangerous?

 Tolerance is a condition that occurs in almost every individual who takes opioids for a long period of time.
-Even if someone is taking these drugs through the care of their doctor and does not stray from the prescription amount given to them, they will still likely become tolerant to the drug’s effects over time.
-Therefore, it is important to understand the possible dangers of narcotic tolerance and how one can avoid them.
+Even if someone is taking these drugs through the care of their doctor and doesn’t stray from the prescribed doses, they will still likely become tolerant to the drug’s effects over time.
+Therefore, it’s important to understand the possible dangers of narcotic tolerance and how one can avoid them.

 Why Does Tolerance Occur?

-According to the National Institute on Drug Abuse, becoming tolerant means “it takes a higher dose of the drug to achieve the same level of response achieved initially.”
+According to the National Library of Medicine, becoming tolerant means that a user needs increasingly stronger doses to achieve the same effect as the initial dose.
 This is because the body becomes used to the drug’s effects and the same amount of the drug no longer produces an effect at the same intensity when the individual has been taking it for a long time.
-Some people believe this is a definite sign of addiction, and while it often goes hand-in-hand with the disorder, it may not always be a clear sign.
+Some people believe tolerance is a definite sign of addiction, but it may not always be the case.

 Get Help Now